Words of Hope from the Writings of JRR Tolkien

 Just yesterday, my wife and I made a trip to the grocery store to get a few supplies for the coming week, and going in, neither of us knew what to expect.

-Contrary to all the rumors and stories we had seen on TV and had blown up our Instagram and Facebook feeds over the weekend, our local market wasn’t as chaotic or post-apocalyptic as we had expected.
+Contrary to all the rumors and stories we had seen on TV and viewed on our Instagram and Facebook feeds, our local market wasn’t as post-apocalyptic as we had expected.

 Sure, the parking lot was a little more crowded that usual, but most aisles were still well-stocked, and everyone we encountered was kind, patient, and considerate.
 Most shopping carts were as full as any other day, not bursting at the seams with bulk quantities of anything.
 They were simply filled with casual supplies you’d expect people to buy on an average trip to the grocery store: ice cream, TV dinners, and the occasional basket of corned beef and Guinness for those eager to celebrate St. Patrick’s Day.